-It’s the new year, are you ready to get your home in gear?
+It’s almost the holidays, are you ready to get your home in gear?
 I know, you’re sick and tired of looking at your same boring room that you never really liked.
 I get it.
 You had grand plans for this room, remember your Pinterest board…it was going to be AWESOME!

 But, then, you know…that sofa was such a good deal… you didn’t love it, but you couldn’t pass it up.
 Then those pillows, I mean they’re cute, right?
 The rug…it was from your old house, but it kind of goes.
 The stuff on the walls… its ok, maybe?
 You’ve ended up with a bunch things you sort-of like and a room you really don’t.
 Your husband has a nice big TV and recliner, so he’s happy.
 You’re not.

 I hear you!
 We can do better!
 And you don’t have to spend a ton.
 Over the past 20+ years I have seen more rooms in need of a facelift than I can count.
 Honestly, all of them could have used this 10 step process and been given a whole new life.
 Were going to approach this as LAYERS.
 Here we go!

 Take everything off every surface.
 Like everything.
 Nothing messes up a room more than clutter all over.
 Take the prints off the walls, the curtains down, every single thing.
 Take a good, hard look at what you have to work with and let’s start from there.

 Paint the walls a color you are drawn to